-If I had to compare Wakatobi to anywhere else in the world, I would say that it is the Indonesian equivalent of Mauritius or the Seychelles.
-The islands have a certain kind of mystique attached to them.
-They have captured a spot in the popular imagination as some kind of ecological tropical paradise and exclusive escape.
+If I had to compare Wakatobi to anywhere else in the world, I would say that it is the Indonesian equivalent of Mauritius or Seychelles with a certain kind of mystique attached to it.
+The Wakatobi islands have captured a spot in the popular imagination as some kind of ecological tropical paradise and exclusive escape.

 The title of ecological paradise is a well-earned one.
 Wakatobi is located in the Coral Triangle and offers some of the best diving in the world.
 The sense of exclusivity attached to Wakatobi meanwhile is in part explained by just how isolated the islands are – you can fly here, but plane tickets are expensive, while Indonesian ferries are renowned for ending their journey at the bottom of the ocean, meaning that most tourists opt for a beach holiday in Bali or Lombok.

-As I explained previously, Wakatobi is formed of four islands.
+Wakatobi is formed of four islands.
 The island furthest away from Sulawesi is Binongko, after which comes Tomia, then Kaledupa and finally Wangiwangi, which is the most populous and least touristic of all the islands.
-The island most popular with divers is Tomia.
-As everything on Tomia was fully booked (remember to book early if you want to visit Wakatobi), I had chosen to stay on Hoga, just off the coast of Kaledupa, where I hoped to spend a fun-filled week diving and snorkeling.

 Tomia remains the most popular island in Wakatobi for divers, securing its titles because of its world-class underwater world that compliments the pristine white sand beaches.
 There are around 40 dive sites in Tomia such as Mari Mabuk, Roma, Ali Reef and the Wreak of Kulati.